briansunter/graph/site/src/content/logseq/issue-11.md

 Though this is more personal than my previous newsletters, I hope you enjoyed hearing more about me and what I've been up to.
 Hopefully, I've given you more insight into how I spend my time away from coding, AI, and Twitter.

 I'll continue focusing on my projects and learnings in future issues, but occasionally I'll include personal facets as I have in this issue.
-Let me k if you'd like to see more of this kind of content on [Twitter](https://twitter.com/bsunter)
+Let me know if you'd like to see more of this kind of content on [Twitter](https://twitter.com/bsunter)